G-Research/siembol/docs/siembol_ui/how-tos/how_to_add_links_to_siembol_ui_home_page.md

-To add a new one you need three things:
+To add a new link you need three things:
-- the url where the user will be redirected to on click
+- the url to which the user will be redirected on clicking the link
-- the icon to be displayed: this has to be the name of a material icon (you can find them all here: https://material.io/)
+- the icon to be displayed; this has to be the name of a material icon (you can find them all here: https://material.io/)
-- the title displayed below the icon
+- the title to display below the icon